 - Do not use any harsh cleansers or over the counter healing creams, ointments.
 This may cause irritation and burning and could possibly lead to infection/scarring/color loss.

 - Remember that this is an open wound and should be treated as one, cleaned and cared for.

 - Do not go swimming until completely healed.
 The bacteria in the water may cause infection or pull color out.

 - Stay out of the sun and tanning booths, this will not only irritate the wound but fade your color tremendously.
 UVB, UVA LIGHT reeks havoc on all tattoo’s.
 To maintain color, please apply sunscreen.

 - Keep your hands away from the area.
 Don’t scratch, rub, pick, or touch.
 Your hands and fingernails carry many germs.

 If you see the area starting to peel, do not help it along.
 Doing so will pull color out completely and can cause spotting and unevenness/symmetry issues

-Please send a message to let us know what service you're interested in or for questions you may have before booking.
-Send a message using the contact form on this page and we will get in touch with you within 24 hours.
+Please send a message to let us know what questions you may have before booking.
+Use the contact form on this page and we will get in touch with you within 24 hours.